scotentSD/funding/_posts/2021-03-25_FUND_ELIGIBILITY.md

 ---
 layout: post                # Don't change this from "post"
-title: Eligibility Research        # Title to show on the page
+title: Eligibility Messaging Research        # Title to show on the page
 type: lab                   # Chose from: lab, online, a11y, other, partner
 phase: beta                 # chose from discovery, alpha, beta, live
 initials: mk                # initials of person who did/uploaded the research